fionagallagher/Voter_ABM_Project/README.md

 * Experiments-without_interaction.ipynb contains a notebook outlining our code for running experiments including opinion dynamics through voter interaction.

 ## Contributors:
-Fiona Gallagher, Parva Alavian, Cillian Hourican, Salome Kakhaia, Namitha Tresa Joppan MSc Computational Science, University of Amsterdam
+* Fiona Gallagher
+* Parva Alavian
+* Cillian Hourican
+* Salome Kakhaia
+* Namitha Tresa Joppan

+This work was done as part of an agent-based modelling course in the University of Amsterdam MSc Computational Science.